G-Core/product-documentation/documentation/waap/analytics.md

 3\.
 Click **Create rule**.

-The rule will appear on the Firewall page where you can update or remove it if necessary.
+The rules to block or allow requests will appear on the <a href="https://gcore.com/docs/waap/ip-security/allow-and-block-ip-addresses" target="_blank">Firewall</a> page.
+The rules to challenge requests with JavaScript or CAPTCHA validation will appear on the <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/create-and-manage-custom-rules" target="_blank">WAAP rules</a> page.

 ### Threats (last 24 hours)